xy2z/OpenRA.InfantryMod/README.md

 ## Contribute
 Feel free to create a pull request.

 ## Bugs & Features
 Found a bug?
-Got a great idea for a feature ?
+Got an idea for a feature?
 [Create an issue here](https://github.com/xy2z/OpenRA.InfantryMod/issues/new).